 For example, if you have a plumbing company try to use the plumbing company name only.
 Use @westhillplumbing, not @westhillplumb45.
 We set up all types of social media accounts for a very modest cost and handle all of the artwork and registration.

 Pro Tip: Don’t have access to Photoshop?

 Use Canva to create graphics for your social media accounts.

-Register on Twitter, Instagram, Facebook, Google Plus, and even LinkedIn.
-Then apply to be verified on all of the platforms, be sure to verify your account so they know the account is legitimate.
+Once you have successfully registered on all of the platforms, be sure to verify your account so they know the account is legitimate.
 (LinkedIn eventually lets you replace your temporary username with one of your choosing).
 The people at Google are smart, so Google Plus allows you to verify from the get-go.
 They mail a PIN to the address you provide.

 It takes a few weeks to be verified on Facebook but they are pretty cordial about the whole process.
-Twitter is straight up terrible.
+Twitter is a different story.
 Don’t feel bad if Twitter does not verify you.
 Twitter verifies very few accounts, and the verification process varies by region and is not transparent.

-Even if you don’t use all of the social channels it’s a good idea to register them to protect your name.
+Even if you don’t use all of the social channels it is a good idea to register them to protect your name.
 It is very hard to get your name back if someone takes it.

 Every small business is well advised to grow a local audience.
 What’s important to remember is that just because one person in your audience isn’t ideal, they may know someone who is.
 This is similar to the local newspaper that gets left behind at Starbucks and 20 different people read the same paper throughout the course of the day.
 Social media operates in the same way.
 If you can get people to share your content.
 And this is where things start to get interesting.